littledivy/deno_sdl2/README.md

 Take `SDL2.dll`, `SDL2_image.dll` and `SDL2_ttf.dll` from each respectively and
 put them into `C:\Windows\System32\`.
+-->

 Linux (x64):

 ```shell
 sudo apt install libsdl2-dev libsdl2-image-dev libsdl2-ttf-dev
 ```

+Windows is not supported, it might work but I can't maintain it.

 ### security